kyma-project/api-gateway/docs/user/README.md

 - Other [technical reference documentation](./technical-reference/)

 If you are interested in the detailed documentation of Kyma API Gateway Operator's design and technical aspects, check the [`contributor`](../contributor/) directory.

+## Useful links

+To learn how to use the API Gateway module, read the documentation in the [`user`](./docs/user/) directory.

+If you are interested in the detailed documentation of the Kyma API Gateway Operator's design and technical aspects, check the [`contributor`](./docs/contributor/) directory.